palantir/conjure/docs/spec/wire.md

 - **SSL/TLS** - Conjure clients MUST support requests using TLS (HTTPS) (TODO versions) and MAY optionally support insecure HTTP requests.

+- **HTTP Methods** - Conjure clients MUST send requests using the HTTP Method specified in the IR.

 - **Path parameters** - For Conjure endpoints which have user-defined path parameters, the client MUST interpolate values for each of these path parameters.
 Values must be serialized using the PLAIN format and also _URL encoded_ (TODO link) to ensure special characters don't break.

   ```